Kareadita/Kavita/README.md

 ## Donate
 If you like Kavita, have gotten good use out of it, or feel like you want to say thanks with a few bucks, feel free to donate.
 Money will go towards expenses related to Kavita.
 Back us through [OpenCollective](https://opencollective.com/Kavita#backer).
 You can also use [Paypal](https://www.paypal.com/paypalme/majora2007?locale.x=en_US), however your name will not show below.
+Kavita+ is also an option which provides funding and you get a benefit.

 ## Kavita+
 [Kavita+](https://wiki.kavitareader.com/en/kavita-plus) is a paid subscription that offers premium features that otherwise wouldn't be feasible to include in Kavita.
 It is ran and operated by majora2007, the creator and developer of Kavita.